EODA meeting with the Minister of Health July 23/14

 Five reps from EODA met with Minister Fred Horne today and reported a very positive response.
 The Edmonton Journal has reported. http://www.edmontonjournal.com/news/edmonton/services+Albertans+with+early+onset+Alzheimers/10056948/story.html

-Provincial EODA is meeting with the Minister of Health
+Provincial EODA meeting with the Minister of Health

-In response to our letter outlining our concerns, Minister Fred Horne has agreed to meet with representatives of the provincial group on Wed July 23/14.
-Representatives from Lethbridge, Calgary and Edmonton will be attending.
-To prepare, many of our group have provided their personal stories.
-As well we have been working on our 4 main issues and will be prepared to discuss them on Wed.
-The 4 issues are:
+In response to our letter outlining our concerns, Minister Fred Horne has met with representatives of the provincial group on Wed July 23/14.
+Representatives from Lethbridge, Calgary and Edmonton attended.
+Many of our group provided their personal stories.
+The 4 issues discussed:

 Home Care: Differences in application from region to region, issues with the needs assessments and who may provide AHS supported care.
 Some regions in the province excel in the provision of Home Care support.
 How can we get other jurisdictions to follow the same best practices?

 Lack of services/programming: There is a need for full time, age appropriate community-based support.
 There are successful organizations in most communities (often senior’s centres), that offer extensive programming.
 If provided with adequate resources, these organizations could keep those with early onset actively involved in their community.